chanwoo-lee-phil/chanwoo-lee-phil.github.io/_pages/research.md

 sitemap: true
 ---

 Many of my current research projects revolve around the intersection of general philosophy of science, metaphysics, and philosophy of mathematics.

+In _philosophy of science_, I am currently interested in some of the open problems in structural realism, and I am also interested in the methodological issue of scientific practice (e.g., the use of machine learning models), which I take to be continuous with the philosophy of mathematical practice.

+In _philosophy of mathematics_ too, many of my current projects concern the themes around (mathematical) structuralism.
+More specifically, I am interested in the philosophy of category theory and how mathematical practice may inform the relevant debates.

+I take such topics in philosophy of science and mathematics to be continuous with some of the fundamental themes in _metaphysics_.
+Ontological nihilism, for example, is one of the topics in metaphysics I am delving further into.
+I am also interested in many aspects of the metaphysics of science movement.
+In a similar vein, some of the continuous topics in _philosophy of logic_ are of great interest to me, e.g., what to make of the impact of empirical sciences in logic, what to make of the ontological commitment of logical theories, etc.

-Also, I have a growing interest in applied ethics, especially regarding population ethics and existential risks.
+Recently, I am getting more interested in some of the topics in _applied ethics_ as well, especially regarding population ethics and existential risks.

 ## Publications